 4735 Ivy Ridge Dr SE

 The speed limit at Olde Ivy is 15 miles per hour.
 Many of our residents are walkers and runners.
 Some families enjoy walks with the baby in a stroller.
-There are lots of dog walkers.
-And, there are plenty of blind curves . . .
+There are many dog walkers.
+There are plenty of blind curves.
 Please drive slowly and with great care.
 Remember to stop at the clubhouse stop sign, and to stay to the right in divided roadways.

 All Associations: Fire safety remains a top priority in the neighborhood, especially around balconies, wooden decks, and pine straw mulch.
 We have experienced significant fire losses in the neighborhood, inadvertently caused by seemingly innocuous practices.
 Any open flame poses a risk, as does the storage or use of flammable materials.